Doctor of Nursing Practice (DNP)

 Is the DNP program a full-time or part-time program?

 The DNP is offered both part-time and full-time.
 Complete the program in two years as a part-time student, taking one course at a time, or one year as a full-time student.

 How are the distance learning classes scheduled?

-The seven core courses are offered online through Blackboard (Bb) with an Executive Session scheduled on the first night of class held synchronously in Adobe Connect[SK .
+The courses are offered online through Blackboard (Bb) with an Executive Session on the first night of class held synchronously in Adobe Connect[SK .
 The online component requires weekly learning activities such as narrated PowerPoint, video, audio, readings, and other educational exercises.
 Some of these activities are synchronous while others are more independent and in an asynchronous format.
 Various online formats such as visuals, graphics, audio, video, case studies, Wikis, blogs, discussion boards and journals will be used.
 Additional tools include Adobe®, Acrobat Chat, discussions groups and Adobe ®Connect.

 What is the mandated Online Readiness Course?

-This Online Readiness course is required to ensure that you are comfortable with Bb and that your computer meets minimum IT requirements.
+This Online Readiness course is required to ensure that you are comfortable with Blackboard and that your computer meets minimum IT requirements.
 It is free and not credit bearing, consisting of various learning modules and short assessments.
 All students are required to complete this course.
-Failure to complete this course will result in withdrawal of program.
-Two weeks before the first course starts, all students receive registration notification.
+Failure to complete this course will result in withdrawal from the program.
+Two weeks before the first course starts, all students receive a registration notification.

 Will I be able to meet the other students in the cohort?

-Yes, through a series of Executive Sessions, (meeting students face-to-face) students will have the opportunity to meet and network with the other students in the cohort.
-Each course in the DNP includes an Executive Session on the first night of class whereby students come together as a group to network, review the syllabus, and meet other APNs.
+Yes, through a series of Executive Sessions, students will have the opportunity to meet and network with the other students in the cohort through Adobe Connect.
+Each course in the DNP includes an Executive Session on the first night of class whereby students come together in Adobe Connect as a group to network and to review the syllabus.
 The first session begins with the first online course.